personal injury lawyers

-Can I Sue For An Uber or Lyft Accident?
+Can I Sue For An Uber or Lyft Accident In NJ?

 Ride sharing has become one of the most popular forms of transportation in recent years.
 Different than taxi service, ride sharing is performed by independent contractors that use their vehicles to provide the service.
 All of the rides are managed through a phone app, making getting a trip much more accessible.

 Although the drivers work as independent contractors, the owners of the application manage all of the ride requests, and the monetary transactions.
 No money is ever exchanged between the driver and the passenger.
 It is all handled by that app owner.

 Ride sharing is a very innovative idea and has become a preferred method of transportation for many people.
 Laws that apply to public transportation and taxi services do not apply to ride sharing vehicles, so making a claim for compensation can become tricky.